aws-samples/aws-serverless-workshops/CrossRegion/1_API/README.md

 ![Create Role](images/create-role-1.png)

-Select the type of “AWS Service” and choose Lambda from the list below and select “Next: Permissions”:
+Select the type of “AWS Service” and choose Lambda from the list below then select **Next: Permissions**.

 ![Choose Role Type](images/create-role-lambda.png)

-Find the Wild_Rydes_DynamoDB_Get policy you just created on the next screen and select “Next: Review”
+Find the `Wild_Rydes_DynamoDB_Get` policy you just created on the next screen and select **Next: Review**

 ![Select Policy to Role](images/create-role-select-policy.png)

-On the next screen, enter “Wild_Rydes_DynamoDB_Get” for the Role Name and select “Create role”
+On the next screen, enter `Wild_Rydes_DynamoDB_Get` for the Role Name and select **Create role**

 ![Choose Role Final](images/create-role-final.png)

-Repeat the same steps two more times, this time creating the role for “Wild_Rydes_DynamoDB_Put” and "Wild_Rydes_DynamoDB_Replication" and attaching the corresponding policy you created earlier.
+Repeat the same steps two more times, this time creating the role for `Wild_Rydes_DynamoDB_Put` and `Wild_Rydes_DynamoDB_Replication` and attaching the corresponding policy you created earlier.

-## 2. Next we will create our DynamoDB Table for our application data
+## 2. Create the DynamoDB Table

+Next we will create the DynamoDB Table for our application data.
 Ensure you are set to Ireland (eu-west-1) in the upper right corner of the console.
 If you mistakenly create the DynamoDB table in the wrong region, the application will not work.

-In the console, open DynamoDB (it can be found under Database).
-Select “Create Table” (your screen may be slightly different depending on whether this is your first DynamoDB table in this region or not):
+In the console, open **DynamoDB** (it can be found under Database).
+Select **Create Table**.
+Your screen may be slightly different depending on whether this is your first DynamoDB table in this region or not.

 ![DymamoDB Create Button](images/dynamodb-create-button.png)

-For the table name, enter “SXRTickets” and enter “id” as the Primary Key Partition Key and then click “Create”.
+For the table name, enter `SXRTickets` and enter `id` as the Primary Key Partition Key and then click **Create**.
 That’s all that is required for now to set up the table.

 ![DymamoDB Create SXRTickets](images/dynamodb-create-sxrtickets.png)

-## 3. Next, we will create our two Lambda functions:
+## 3. Create your Lambda functions

-First, navigate to Lambda in the console (again ensuring you are still in the Ireland region) and click “Create a function”
+Next, you will create two Lambda functions.
+First, navigate to **Lambda** in the console (again ensuring you are still in the Ireland region) and click **Create a function**

 ![Create Lambda function](images/create-lambda-function.png)